 As we mentioned in the introduction, choosing a pipe can be a very challenging process.
 Yet, it’s not one that should be rushed!
 Most experienced pipe smokers will likely already know this after learning the hard way.

-Admittedly, this is something of a disadvantage when buying a pipe as this a key part in choosing one.
-Nevertheless, online commerce has progressed a lot over the years and it’s easy to return a product for free if you’re unhappy.
+Admittedly, this is something of a disadvantage when buying a pipe as this is a key part of choosing one.
+Nevertheless, online commerce has progressed a lot over the years and it’s easy to return tobacco products for free if you’re unhappy.

 Know The Different Shapes, Materials & What They Offer

-Many pipe smokers will agree that the best tobacco pipe is a deeply personal and subjective question.
+Many pipe smokers will agree that the best tobacco pipes are a deeply personal and subjective question.
 For instance, the most basic difference is that some people prefer bent stems while others prefer straight ones.

-However, there are then countless of pipe shapes and materials used for making them.
-Each of these have their own properties and produce altogether different experiences.
+However, there are then countless pipe shapes and materials used for making them.
+Each of these has its own properties and produces altogether different experiences.
 It also depends on what pipe tobacco you use!

 Therefore, if you’re unfamiliar with the varieties out there, we strongly recommend reading our guide to the different pipe shapes and materials.